MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generating_G-code_with_Grasshopper/!index.md

 ![concatenate.png](concatenate.png)

+#### Concatenate

-Concatenate takes in multiple streams of data and adds them to one element.
+**Concatenate** takes in multiple streams of data and adds them to one element.
 This will be important to combine the G-code instructions into a single line of text.
 As can be seen in the template file, for each line of the G-code, we use the Concatenate component to combine multiple streams of data both text and numbers.

 ![print_command_gcode.png](print_command_gcode.png)

+#### Merge

 ![merge_component.png](merge_component.png)

-The merge component takes multiple lists and adds them after each other.
+The **Merge** component takes multiple lists and adds them after each other.
 This will be important to combine multiple parts of the G-code process one after the other.
 As seen in the template file, the Start Protocol, Core Instructions, and End Protocol are merged together into one final G-code.

 ![combining_all_gcode.png](combining_all_gcode.png)